bwoodsend/vtkplotlib/docs/source/quickstart.rst

     # You can create a figure explicitly using figure()
     fig = vpl.figure("Your Figure Title Here")

-    # Creating a figure automatcally sets it as the current working figure
+    # Creating a figure automatically sets it as the current working figure
     # You can get the current figure using gcf()
     vpl.gcf() is fig # Should be True